Give2Peer/g2p-server-symfony/GAME_DESIGN.md

 ---------

 Here are the unlocked abilities, per level.
+They may also be called _privileges_. _Abilities_ is a bit too much.

+Level 000 : look at items
-Level 000 : look at the map, add new items
+Level 000 : add new items
 Level 002 : access statistics activity (todo)
 Level 005 : delete own items (todo)
 Level 0?? : delete others items (todo) (requires some form of moderation) Level 0?? : suggest a new tag
 Level 0?? : create a new tag
+Level 0?? : add a second picture

 Quotas